Nikki Dreste, M.A.

 Committee Judge, NJCEA Creative Writing Contest 2019, Seton Hall University, March 2019

-Writing Option Assessment Coordinator, School of English Studies, Kean University, September 2018-Present
+Writing Option Assessment Coordinator, School of English Studies, Kean University, September 2018-August 2019

-- Collects, analyzes, and composes programmatic assessment data reports for English Writing Option courses.
+- Collected, analyzed, and composed program assessment data reports for English Writing Option courses.

-Member, Community Life Committee, School of English Studies, Kean University, January 2018-Present
+Member, Community Life Committee, School of English Studies, Kean University, January 2018-August 2019

-- Serves on the Community Life Committee, dedicated to fostering student and faculty engagement, fellowship, and success in the School of English Studies.
+- Served on the Community Life Committee, dedicated to fostering student and faculty engagement, fellowship, and success in the School of English Studies.

 - Developed and hosted a National Novel Writing Month 2018 celebration event of write-in sessions open to students, faculty, and staff throughout the month of November.

-- Participated in program assessment of a percentage of first year composition final portfolios over a period of several days, discussing possible improvements for the program in the upcoming year based on preliminary findings.
+- Participated in program assessment of a percentage of first year composition final portfolios, discussing possible improvements for the program in the upcoming year based on preliminary findings.